 Our view.
 We like UPPAbaby—parent feedback on most of their strollers has been quite positive.

 Readers who like the Vista praise its quality, huge basket and high-riding seat and bassinet.
-The no-flat foam tires also win raves.
+The no-flat tires also win raves.
 The negatives include a basket that is a bit hard to reach with the bassinet attached—and the rear wheelbase (25”) on the Vista is rather wide, making the stroller harder to maneuver in tight aisles or doorways.

 Another bummer: the seat doesn’t have a full recline, which irks some users.
 But . . . the footrest is adjustable (something the Bugaboo lacks) and the fold is much easier and more compact compared to Bugaboo.
 And to use the second seat, you have to purchase separate adapters ($20 each for the upper or lower adapters).
-You’d think for $800+, UPPA would throw those in.
+You’d think for $700+, UPPA would throw those in.

 Those criticisms aside, folks who have the Vista give it high marks for quality and durability.
 The company’s customer service is also excellent.
 If you live in the city and need a durable, multi-function stroller (and can live with the weight/bulk), the Vista is a good choice.

 The G-Lite wins similar kudos, with fans citing its super light weight and included cushions.
 The lack of seat recline in the G-lite is one major negative, but folks with older toddlers say it is fine for them.
-We picked the G-Lite as our “better” picks on our umbrella stroller web site.

 The Cruz is probably our least favorite model in this line-up, as parent feedback is mixed at best.